-INSIDE: The Ultimate Guide to the Discovery Room Museum of Natural History New York.
-Updated 2019.
+INSIDE: Everything you need to know about the Discovery Room Museum of Natural History New York.

 Did you know there’s a room dedicated to kids at the American Museum of Natural History?

-The DISCOVERY ROOM at the Museum of Natural History was the highlight of our visit, with tonnes of hands-on activities for kids to explore natural history in real life.
+The DISCOVERY ROOM at the Museum of Natural History in New York was the highlight of our visit, with tonnes of hands-on activities for kids to explore natural history in real life.

-- 1 The Discovery Room Museum of Natural History for Kids
+- 1 Guide to The Discovery Room Museum of Natural History for Kids

 - 2 The Discovery Room at the American Museum of Natural History